Areca Nuts Production By Country (2026)

 Q: Which country produces the most areca nuts in the world?

-Q: Why is areca nut production concentrated in Asia?
+Q: How has India's areca nut production changed in recent years?

 Data Disclaimer: Projected data (future years) are estimates based on mathematical models.
 Actual values may differ.
 Learn about our methodology →